De Havilland Australia: Building aircraft again

 Following the cancellation of the Wamira, HdH resumed production of complete aircraft in 1987 after it was selected to build a version of the Pilatus PC-9 under licence for the RAAF.
 HdH was responsible for final assembly of 65 aircraft (known as the 'PC-9/A'), initially from kits supplied by Pilatus (17 aircraft), but with the components for the final 48 examples produced by HdHV and GAF (which by this time had been privatised and renamed Aerospace Technologies of Australia) (ASTA).
 Two Swiss-built PC-9s were already delivered in 1987.
-The last Australien-made PC-9/A was delivered in May 1992.
+The last Australian-made PC-9/A was delivered in May 1992.

 In May 1988 HdH delivered the first Bankstown-assembled Sikorsky Black Hawk to the RAAF.
 After eight had been built the RAAF's helicopters were transferred to the Australian Army; HdH deliveries continued to the Army until the last of 38 locally assembled aircraft was delivered in January 1991.
 In March the following year the last PC-9/A was delivered.
-Also in 1992 HdH was de-listed from the Australian Stock Exchange when it was sold to BTR Nylex.
+In 1992 HdH was de-listed from the Australian Securities Exchange when it was sold to BTR Nylex.